sofathitesh/doconce/doc/demos/tutorial/tutorial.md

 ## What Does Doconce Look Like?

-Doconce text looks like ordinary text, but there are some almost invisible text constructions that allow you to control the formating.
-Here are som examples.
+Doconce text looks like ordinary text (much like Markdown), but there are some almost invisible text constructions that allow you to control the formating.
+Here are some examples.

   * Bullet lists arise from lines starting with `*`.